-For records of the Armed Constabulary, see separate Research Guide: War
+For records of the Armed Constabulary (See Research Guide 3 : War)

-Archives New Zealand holds many records of New Zealand Railways when it was a government department, from the 1870s to the 1980s.
+Archives New Zealand holds many records of New Zealand Railways as a government department, from the 1870s to the 1980s.
 The records include lists of railway employees in general lists of public service employees, and published lists of Railways employees 1898-1980.
 Some material is held in regional offices.

 Staff service schedules (cards) and other personnel records can be useful to family historians.
 Other railways records, less useful to family historians, include general registers and files on a wide variety of topics, as well as photographs and plans.

 Railway personnel were included in the `Roll of Persons in Government Employ at or near each Post Office in the Colony’ in the AJHR 1881, H-2.
 A copy [Repro 68] is held in the Wellington Reading Room.

 Lists of Railways staff, covering the period 1889-1894, appear in the AJHR 1894:

 From 1895, the lists were published annually in the AJHR until 1925, in the New Zealand Gazette 1926-1941 (searchable by online index) and then by the department.
 The Railways annual lists were published as bound volumes and most of those for 1898-1980 are held in the Reading Room at Archives New Zealand Wellington.